ELanderea/BechdelFilmApp/README.md

 2. Make your changes.
 3. Submit a pull request for review.

-Note: By submitting a contribution, you agree to transfer ownership of the contribution to the project owner, [Your Name].
+Note: By submitting a contribution, you agree to transfer ownership of the contribution to the project owner, ELanderea.
 This helps maintain a cohesive project and ensures all code aligns with the project’s goals.

 ## License
 This project is proprietary.
 All rights reserved.
 Any use, distribution, or modification of the code is not permitted without explicit permission from the owner.
 For more details or inquiries, please contact ELanderea directly.